adriens/schemaspy/README.md

 Schemaspy mavenized version
 ==========================================

-This schemaspu version run exactly the same code as the official one, except that :
+This schemaspy version run exactly the same code as the official one, except that :

-* it is build with maven
+* it is built with maven
 * it natively embeds DB2/AS400 support
 * Google ads have been removed